muellerdo/kits19.MIScnn/README.md

 ## How to cite / More information

-MIScnn: A Framework for Medical Image Segmentation with Convolutional Neural Networks and Deep Learning\
+Dominik Müller and Frank Kramer.
+(2019)\
-Dominik Müller and Frank Kramer
+MIScnn: A Framework for Medical Image Segmentation with Convolutional Neural Networks and Deep Learning.

 ## License